lleewwiiss/Distributed-Tensorflow-Template/README.md

     )
   ```

-  - Change your optimizer to suite your architecture, ensure if you are using Batch Normalisation that you are
+  - Change your optimizer to suit your architecture, ensure if you are using Batch Normalisation that you are
-  using control dependencies (see mnist example)
+  using control dependencies (see mnist example).
 ```python
 # TODO: update optimiser
 optimizer = tf.train.AdamOptimizer(lr)
   ```

-- In trainers folder the trainer script that inherit from "base_train" class
+- In the [trainers](trainers) folder, update the trainer script and make sure to inherit from the "BaseTrain" class.
 ```python
 class VGGTrainer(BaseTrain):
     def __init__(